MarioGoG/MSSR-FLIM-2025/README.md

 This repository contains the code and data associated with the research article:

-**"Addressing the Spatio-Temporal Blurring Effect on Fluorescence Lifetime Imaging Microscopy"**
+**Addressing the Spatio-Temporal Blurring Effect on Fluorescence Lifetime Imaging Microscopy**
 by Mario González-Gutiérrez, et. al.
 ---